 In 2002, William McDonough and Michael Braungart published the book “Cradle to Cradle; Remaking the Way We Make Things”.
 In 2005, the Cradle to Cradle Certified® Product Programme was created, which is now licensed by the Cradle to Cradle Product Innovation Institute, founded by McDonough and Braungart.
 More than 10,000 products are Cradle to Cradle Certified®.

-In this article I explain why a Cradle to Cradle Design® approach should be the first choice when it comes to developing sustainable interior projects.
+In this article we explain why a Cradle to Cradle Design® approach should be the first choice when it comes to developing sustainable interior projects.
 Focusing on ecofriendly materials in general, and not sustainable flooring, the article explains the concept and challenges of achieving Cradle to Cradle Certified® while clarifying why the certificate should be part of the preferred future standards for architects, interior designers and specifiers.
 You’ll also get William McDonough’s top 3 recommendations for your future work with Cradle to Cradle Certified®.

-Through my position as Corporate Social Responsibility (CSR) Manager at Ege Carpets, I’ve witnessed how the use and significance of Cradle to Cradle certification has increased extensively through the past few years.
+We’ve witnessed how the use and significance of Cradle to Cradle certification has increased extensively through the past few years.
 Companies use the certificate to stress that they do the utmost to take care of people and planet in their development and optimisation of products and processes.

 Cradle to Cradle is a product certification that rates the product performance on the 5 criteria illustrated below.
 You get a score (from Bronze to Platinum) for each criterion and the lowest score defines the overall certification level of your product.

 Cradle to Cradle Certified® products are gaining more and more impact in the building industry.
 Their trustworthiness is recognized in LEED and BREEAM projects, by international corporations like Amazon and Google and by more and more governments.